Forecast: 2018 Gartner Magic Quadrant for Cloud ERP for Product-Centric Midsize Enterprises

-As the premier report in the marketplace, ERP leaders, along with distribution and manufacturing companies, base many of their yearly initiatives and purchasing decisions on Gartner’s advice.
-Featuring a proprietary research methodology, the analyst house’s annual release garners hype unparalleled in the enterprise, and on par with that of Apple’s keynote events in the consumer technology space.
+As the premier report in the marketplace, ERP leaders and distribution and manufacturing companies base many of their yearly initiatives and purchasing decisions on Gartner’s advice.
+Featuring a proprietary research methodology, the analyst house’s annual release garners hype unparalleled in the enterprise and on par with Apple’s keynote events in the consumer technology space.

 Increase of Cloud ERP Solutions for Product-Centric Companies

-As the market guide revealed last year, cloud ERP solutions for product-centric companies are maturing, and over the next three years, will be adopted by midsize and even larger organizations.
+As the market guide revealed last year, cloud ERP solutions for product-centric companies are maturing.
+Over the next three years, it will be adopted by midsize and even larger organizations.
 Although product-centric organizations haven’t been embracing the move to cloud ERP as quickly as service-centric organizations, many consider cloud as a way of increasing value and improving the flexibility of their ERP deployments.

 Vendor Competition Will Vary

-As a product-centric cloud ERP suite must provide at least financial management capabilities, the vendor may also provide other administrative ERP functions such as, Human Capital Management (HCM) either directly or through partner relationships.
-When being plotted on the Magic Quadrant, we may see a variety of vendors plotted in the Leaders, Challengers, Niche Players and Visionaries quadrants depending on what they offer and for what industry.
+As a product-centric cloud ERP suite must provide at least financial management capabilities, the vendor may also provide other administrative ERP functions such as Human Capital Management (HCM) either directly or through partner relationships.
+When being plotted on the Magic Quadrant, we may see various vendors plotted in the Leaders, Challengers, Niche Players and Visionaries quadrants depending on what they offer and for what industry.